GMPavanLab/dynsight/docs/source/analysis_workflow.rst

 Example
 -------

-The first step is usually to create a :class:`Trj` object from some trajectory.
-This is done using an ``MDAnalysis.Universe``.
-In this example, we are using the water/ice coexistence trajectory stored in the ``example/`` folder.
+The first step is usually to create a :class:`Trj` object from some trajectory file (.xtc, .gro).
+In this example, we are using the water/ice coexistence trajectory stored in the ``example/``folder.

 .. code-block:: python

     from pathlib import Path
-    from MDAnalysis import Universe
     from dynsight.trajectory import Trj

     files_path = Path("dynsight/examples/analysis_workflow")

-    universe = Universe(
+    trj = Trj.init_from_xtc(
-        files_path / "oxygens.gro", files_path / "oxygens.xtc"
+        files_path / "oxygens.xtc", files_path / "oxygens.gro",
     )
-    trj = Trj(universe)

 Now ``trj`` contains the trajectory, and using the methods of the :class:`Trj` class we can perform all the dynsight analyses on this trajectory.
 For